Roblox/roact-rodux/README.md

 Now, whenever the store updates, your connected components will receive updated data and re-render!

-In many other cases, RoactRodux works just like [react-redux](https://github.com/reactjs/react-redux).
+In many other cases, Roact-Rodux works just like [react-redux](https://github.com/reactjs/react-redux).
 The public API is almost identical and most of the best practices from that ecosystem work here as well.

 ## License
-RoactRodux is available under the Apache 2.0 license.
+Roact-Rodux is available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.